 Ten Times Hotter Than the Sun

-And, like the sun, unbelievable amounts of heat are required to make nuclear fusion work.
+And, like the sun, unbelievable amounts of heat are required to make it work.
 China’s nuclear fusion reactor, which they call the “artificial sun,” will reach temperatures of up to 270 million℉.
 That is ten times hotter than the core of the sun.
 This is one of the main problems of nuclear fusion.
 No man-made substance would be able to contain such heat.
 The super-heated plasma where the fusion occurs is held in the middle of the reactor by supercooled electromagnets.
 Chinese scientists had been experimenting since 2006 on how to create a magnetic field strong enough to hold the plasma in place.

 Nuclear Fusion: Clean but not Cheap